zxue/running-ibm-llm-in-vscode/README.md

 ## Connecting LLMs hosted on prem in watsonx.ai for VS Code

+It's likely that once watsonx.ai is supported in Continue, which is currently under [dev review](https://github.com/continuedev/continue/blob/dev/docs/docs/reference/Model%20Providers/watsonx.md), you can configure and use LLMs directly.

-A suggested path available is to use the [self hosting models](https://docs.continue.dev/setup/configuration#self-hosting-an-open-source-model) option in Continue.
+For now, you can use the [self hosting models](https://docs.continue.dev/setup/configuration#self-hosting-an-open-source-model) option in Continue.

 For the latest on IBM Cloud Pak for Data and watsonx.ai authentication, check [IBM watsonx.ai APIClient](https://ibm.github.io/watsonx-ai-python-sdk/base.html#credentials.Credentials)